 ARGOS systems can be used for many different applications.
-The testing of optical elements according to ISO 10110-7 is our standard – but by no means the only possibility.
+The testing of optical elements according to ISO 10110-7 is our standard – but not the only possibility.
 If you use your own surface quality criteria independent of the ISO norm, ARGOS can be modified to classify defects specifically to your requirements.

-You have an inspection task for a component with polished surfaces?
+Do you have an inspection task for a component with polished surfaces?
 ARGOS is deliberately designed to be open so that it can be easily adapted to customer-specific requirements.
 No matter if your components are made of glass, plastic, metal or semiconductors – if you want to detect defects or contamination of surfaces, ARGOS is the right choice.
-Analyses can be carried out according to almost any specifications.
+Defect classification can be carried out according to almost any specifications.
 Please do not hesitate to get in touch!

-ARGOS and ARGOS matrix are ideal for the accurate inspection of plano optics such as mirrors, filters or protective glasses.
+↓ ARGOS matrix is ideal for the accurate inspection of plano optics such as mirrors, filters or protective glasses.
 Especially with hard specifications ARGOS can show its strengths.
 For example, ARGOS is ideally suited for components of high-power laser systems where even the smallest dust particles can lead to defects.

-A sample with a diameter of up to 55 mm can be scanned with ↓ ARGOS 2.1 in only 2 seconds, detecting defects down to 2 µm can be detected and thus specifications down to 5/1×0.025 can be inspected.
-Defects of the 3 next smaller steps (i.e. 0.016, 0.01, 0.0063) are taken into account, as required by ISO 10110-7.
+With the ARGOS matrix measuring head defects down to 2 µm can be detected and thus specifications down to 5/1×0.016 can be inspected.
+Defects of the 3 next smaller steps (i.e. 0.01, 0.0063, 0.004) are taken into account, as required by ISO 10110-7.
 In addition to locating real defects, the detection of contamination is also reliably possible.

 Also in the optical industry, components are increasingly produced on wafers and are separated later.
-With ↓ ARGOS 200 the inspection of glass or silicon wafers up to 200 mm (or 8″) diameter is possible.
-The entire surface is detected in several automatic ring scans.
+With ↓ ARGOS matrix 200 the inspection of glass or silicon wafers up to 200 mm (or 8″) diameter is possible.

 There are different possibilities for the analysis: